Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Introduction

-To achieve low network-wide AoI for large-scale wireless IoT systems, a fundamental design problem is how to schedule massive IoT devices to access the wireless channel, especially when these IoT devices are typically power-constrained, such as tiny sensors.
-Scheduled access protocols generally require centralized coordination and decisions, which can be restrictive for many IoT scenarios with a large number of low-cost sensors \cite{aoi_tdma_fdma}.
-Hence, efficient random access protocols operating in a distributed and decentralized manner have been extensively studied, e.g., slotted Aloha and its variants were investigated in \cite{aoi_unrealible,aoi_irsa,adra} to minimize the average AoI of the network.
-In random access, packet collisions often occur if multiple transmitters send packets concurrently due to a lack of coordination, resulting in high AoI and power wastage.
-Although multiple packet replicas could be sent so that advanced interference cancellation techniques can recover the original packets and improve the AoI performance \cite{aoi_irsa}, the transmission of multiple replicas leads to high power consumption.
+To achieve low network-wide AoI for large-scale wireless IoT systems, a fundamental design challenge is scheduling massive IoT devices to access the wireless channel, especially when these devices are typically power-constrained, such as tiny sensors.
+Scheduled access protocols generally require centralized coordination and decision-making, which can be restrictive for many IoT scenarios with a large number of low-cost sensors \cite{aoi_tdma_fdma}.
+Hence, efficient random access protocols that operate in a distributed and decentralized manner have been extensively studied.
+For example, despite its simplicity, \cite{yang2021understanding} demonstrated the effectiveness of slotted Aloha (SA) in achieving low AoI in massive access networks.
+In random access, packet collisions often occur when multiple transmitters send packets concurrently due to a lack of coordination, resulting in high AoI and power wastage.
+While multiple packet replicas can be sent so that advanced interference cancellation techniques can recover the original packets and improve AoI performance \cite{aoi_irsa}, transmitting multiple replicas leads to high power consumption.
 This paper aims to examine low-power random access protocols for timely status update systems with AoI requirements.

-\emph{Given a maximum transmit power budget, can we achieve a low AoI by designing energy-efficient random access protocols?}